 Nevertheless, in certain cases, it would be of great interest to include the phase 4 (IC packaging and testing), within the limits of the TOE.
 However, for the time being, this option remains outside the scope of this Security Target Lite.

 Figure 2-1 describes the Smartcard product life-cycle.
+[PLC] contains the addresses of the relevant organizations.

 Figure 2-1 Smartcard Product Life Cycle